ember-learn/guides-source/guides/release/testing/testing-tools.md

 ## Summary

-Ember provides easy paths to integrate QUnit and Mocha, also it supports a variety of addons and debugging tools to improve your developer experience in testing.
+Ember provides easy paths to integrate QUnit and Mocha, also it supports a variety of add-ons and debugging tools to improve your developer experience in testing.

 In the next section, we will study 3 types of tests that Ember supports—unit, rendering, and application tests.
 We will look at each type and when you might use one over another.